wangzlab/population_airway_microbiome/README.md

-This repository contains original codes for major analysis in the manuscript 'The multi-kingdom airway microbiome mediates the interaction between environmental exposure and respiratory health'.
+This repository contains original codes for major analyses in the manuscript 'The multi-kingdom airway microbiome mediates the interaction between environmental exposure and respiratory health'.